animate1978/MB-Lab/docs/skin_editor.rst

 .. image:: images/skin_editor_01.png

-Behind the simple interface there is a set of complex shaders.
-The shaders themselves have undergone an evolution since version 1.6.1.
+Underneath the Skin Editor is a set of complex surface shaders.
+These shaders have been in constant development since version 1.6.1

 These shaders have been developed to simulate the variety of skin tones and work under any lighting condition.
 There are currently two sets of shaders, one "photorealistic" set and the "cell" shaders set.
+Each set of shaders are assigned to specific base models.

 * An advanced human skin shader
 * An advanced toon skin shader